 If you can, work anywhere but in your room.
 DO NOT spend all day inside—make plans or find reasons to leave either during the day or after work, even if just for a short walk.
 Remember that you do not need to be glued to the computer all day. ’21

 Working from home will definitely take a toll on everyone.
-Transitions are hard and overwhelming but working remote has its own benefits.
-Understanding the scenario and adapting to this work style take time.
+Transitions are hard and overwhelming but working remotely has its own benefits.
+Understanding the scenario and adapting to this work style takes time.
 Virtual is the new normal.
-Trying to connect with people virtually will help you not feel alone.
-'22
+Trying to connect with people virtually will help you not feel alone. ’22

-Something I would say is that you should use those "easy" weeks during onboarding to try and establish a support system (this is much easier said than done especially if you're in a new city).
-Remote work can get lonely especially if your job is time consuming, so being proactive on the front end to make friends or join an organization can be really beneficial in the long run.’23
+Something I would say is that you should use those "easy" weeks during onboarding to try and establish a support system (this is much easier said than done, especially if you're in a new city).
+Remote work can get lonely especially if your job is time consuming, so being proactive on the front end to make friends or join an organization can be beneficial in the long run. ’23

 Get out of your comfort zone, because opportunities show up when you are willing to open up.
 This means stay open to industries or locations that you previously would have not considered.